 Please contact the Office of Diversity & Inclusion at 216.445.7323 or email@example.com.

-As an initiative of the Office of Diversity and Inclusion, the Aspiring Physicians & Research Scientists Conference is a two-and-a-half day enhancement program to empower, inspire, and engage undergraduate students.
+As an initiative of the Office of Diversity and Inclusion, the Aspiring Physicians & Research Scientists Conference is a two-and-a-half day enhancement program to empower, inspire, and engage undergraduate students from HBCUs, HACUs, and colleges/universities in Northeast Ohio.
 It is designed to increase representation of American Indian, Black/African American, Hispanic/Latino, and Native Hawaiian/Pacific Islander physicians, research scientists, physician investigators and physician leaders.

 Conference programming is specifically tailored to support participants’ professional development and knowledge of science, innovation, and world-class care.
 Students will learn tips for applying to medical school, creating a personal brand, and achieving success in healthcare.
 The abstract poster competition will provide students the opportunity to showcase research while competing for scholarship dollars.

 The 8th Annual Aspiring Physicians and Research Scientists Conference (APRSC) is scheduled to take place on Wednesday, May 24th, Thursday, May 25th and Friday, May 26th, 2017 at Cleveland Clinic.